 Crontab Reboot_ How to Execute a Job Automatically at Boot?

 Crontab is a widely used tool for scheduling tasks on Linux systems.
 It provides a simple way to automate routine tasks, such as backups, system maintenance, and data processing.
-However, crontab is limited to scheduling tasks based on a specific time or interval.
-What if you need to run a script only when certain conditions are met, such as when a file is created or when a process is running?
+While crontab typically schedules tasks based on specific time intervals, you can also execute jobs conditionally when certain conditions are met, such as when a file is created or when a process is running.

 Step 1: Identify the Condition